aridjayarecipes/cutesrecipes.web.app/content/post/2396-steps-to-prepare-homemade-chicken-and-black-bean-nachos.md

 1. Make ready 1 can black beans rinsed

 Try our easy chicken nachos recipe from Lucinda Scala Quinn, made with black beans, cooked chicken, and salsa.
 Nachos can stand an ingredient riff, but to make sure that the cheese is melted throughout and that each bite has the requisite combination of tastes and textures, follow this plan.
 The best chicken nachos can be found at Zeppelins in Cedar Rapids, Iowa.
-Zeppelins&#39; famous dish inspired me to make my own nachos—but with the added convenience of a slow cooker.
+Zeppelins' famous dish inspired me to make my own nachos—but with the added convenience of a slow cooker.

 <!--inarticleads2-->